humaniverse/asylum/cran-comments.md

 ## Release summary
-This is a minor release in the 1.0.* series:
+This is a major release in the 1.1.* series:

+* Added several new datasets.
-* Updated all data to the latest datasets (December 2022).
+* Updated all data to the latest datasets (March 2023).

 ## Test environments
-* local Windows 10 install, R 4.1.0
+* local Windows 10 install, R 4.2.2
-* MacOS BigSur 11.5, R 4.1.0
+* MacOS BigSur 11.5, R 4.2.2
 * win-builder (devel)

 ## R CMD check results